CraveFood/github-data-mirror/README.md

 Now just run the command `gunicorn ghmirror.wsgi:application`.

-If your Linux distro curretly runs using systemd here in an example of an unitfile you could use:
+If your Linux distro curretly runs using systemd here is an example of an unitfile you could use:
 ```
 [Unit]
 Description=Github Data Mirror